sorin-iordache/rock-paper-scissors/README.md

 A simple console-based implementation of the classic game rock-paper-scissors, built using JavaScript.

+The game is to train my knowledge of Javascript.
+Even if there were times that I wasn't sure what to do, or how to use arrays or loops, it was a great exercise to consolidate my exercise and in the end resulted as a great progress and it was a fun little project.

 ## Instructions

 To play the game, simply run the `index.html` file in your browser console.